What is Alzheimer's?

 As the disease progresses, individuals may experience changes in their behavior and personality.

-They can easily become confused, anxious, or agitated.
+They can easily become confused, anxious or agitated.

-Other symptoms of Alzheimer's disease can include difficulty with spatial awareness and visual perception, difficulty completing familiar tasks such as cooking or driving, and poor judgment when it comes to finances or personal hygiene.
+Other symptoms of Alzheimer's disease may include difficulty with spatial awareness and visual perception, difficulty completing familiar tasks such as cooking or driving, and poor judgment when it comes to finances or personal hygiene.

 Causes of Alzheimer's: